goodpuppies/workman/markdown/diagnostics/diagnostic-object-model.md

 created because a premise of a rule requires it, so the context should name the rule frame, the premise, the operand roles, and the source or generated origin in one place.

-The first implementation may construct `RuleFrame` and `Premise` inline at the call site.
+The initial implementation may construct `RuleFrame` and `Premise` inline at the call site.
 Later, helpers can reduce boilerplate, but they should still allocate the same canonical ids.

 ## Type Snapshots